 medical alert bracelet .

-- Always carries an allergy kit.
-Children at risk of severe allergic reactions should keep the kits at school or day care and at home.
+- Always carries epinephrine.
+Children at risk of severe allergic reactions should keep their epinephrine at school or day care and at home.
 Older, mature children should be taught to give themselves the shot.

 Although your child needs to avoid certain foods, he or she still needs to eat healthy foods.
 A dietitian can tell you which foods are important for your child's health.